cdt-data-science/cluster-scripts/slurm_templates/README.md

 ## Quickstart
-For a fuller explanation of these steps, see below or check out the `./example` directory for a full worked example.
+For a fuller explanation of these steps, see below or check out the `./examples` directory for fully worked examples.

 1. add scripts in this directory to your path (essentially allows you to run `run_experiment.sh` from anywhere)